sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

 ```

 ### Step 6: Configuring auto-completion for `kubectl`
-All the interaction with Kubernetes happens through the `kubectl` command.
+All the interaction with *Minikube* happens through the `kubectl` command.
 Therefore, it is recommended to enable *bash auto-completion* by running:
 ```bash
 $ kubectl completion bash >> ~/.bashrc
 ```